mrismanaziz/Reforestation/README.md

-## What do you get when you cross a chicken with a skunk?
-A fowl smell!
+## what do you call a dog that can do magic tricks? a labracadabrador